 As previously disclosed, in 2020, we began a multi-year implementation of a new ERP system, which we completed in 2023.
 The ERP system serves as our existing core financial system.
 Concurrently, in 2023, the re-design of the user access roles and permissions in the new ERP system were completed, and new controls were put into place.
-Therefore we expect that the previously reported material weaknesses related to ineffective user access controls will be considered remediated in 2024.
+These previously reported material weaknesses related to ineffective user access controls were not yet remediated as of 12/31/2024.